refractionPOINT/lce_doc/docs/lc-net.md

 1. Click "Request".
 The service will create a new Job that will be visible from the Organization's main page where you can track the progress of the upgrade.
 The whole process should take less than a minute.

 ### CLI
-Using the [LimaCharlie CLI](https://github.com/refractionPOINT/python-limacharlie/) (`pip install limacharlie`), you can provising new clients one at a time or in batches.
+Using the [LimaCharlie CLI](https://github.com/refractionPOINT/python-limacharlie/) (`pip install limacharlie`), you can provision new clients one at a time or in batches.

 Provisioning is done in the context of an installation key, just like an host based endpoint.